 - Allow Curated—Search for data shared within a group.
 This requires the group ID with the group: prefix as a curated filter.

-- Optionally select the Allow URL option.
-This enables you to add services to the map.
+- Optionally select Allow URL so users can add services to the map.

-- Optionally select the Allow File option.
-This enables you to upload local files to the map, including shapefiles and CSV, GPX, and GeoJSON files.
+- Optionally select Allow File so users can upload local files to the map, such as shapefiles and CSV files.

 - Click OK to save the configuration.

-Caution:When you deploy the app locally, keep in mind that unlike hosted apps in ArcGIS Online or Portal for ArcGIS, there is no scope control over the deployed app.
+Caution:When you deploy the app locally, keep in mind that unlike hosted apps, there is no scope control over the deployed app.
 As a result, you should use the map scope to control the search scope of the Add Data widget.
 If you want to search the data in My Organization or My Content, make sure the map is not shared publicly.
 In this way, when the deployed app opens, the sign-on dialog box shows, passing the credentials to the Add Data widget.
 By default, the widget only shows the public content if the credentials are not present.

 Use the Add Data widget